That place between New Orleans and Mobile? Do you know where I’m talking about?

 Spoiler alert: I’m talking about Mississippi, otherwise known as the Land Mass between Louisiana and Alabama.

-Things got instantly better though, when meteorologists and journalists from The Weather Channel honed in on our state, sharing videos of feeder bands rolling in and sticking with us for 24 hours as Nate rolled through.
-The eye of the hurricane made landfall in east Gulfport, according to the National Hurricane Center.
+But things got better when meteorologists and journalists from The Weather Channel honed in on our state, sharing videos of feeder bands rolling in and sticking with us for 24 hours as Nate rolled through.
+The eye of Nate made landfall in east Gulfport, according to the National Hurricane Center.

 Mike Seidel was in Biloxi for the brunt of the storm and almost got wiped out by a chair.
 His reporting helped local journalists in newsrooms updating content for the web and let those with power be updated in real-time, just as the Sun Herald and other media outlets on the Coast were doing.